Sunday, December 8, 2024

 He opened his coat with one hand and pointed to his shirt.
 "I'm a fan."

 A sustained wind cold enough to knock the wind from Alicia's lungs cut the conversation short.
 "Thanks for the advice," she said with a half-smile.
 "Nobody told me any of this.
 I really appreciate it."
-With a polite little wave, she turned and headed back to the nice side of the office.
-The office assistant had only taken a couple steps when she heard Jim call out to her again.
+With a polite little wave, Alicia turned and headed towards the office entrance.

-She cut him off.
-"It is, but we're supposed to tell patients it's pronounced 'puh-PAY'"
+Alicia cut him off, "It is, but we're supposed to tell patients it's pronounced 'puh-PAY.'"

 * * * * *

 Pop the trunk.
-Skates around the neck, equipment bag on one shoulder, other arm carrying a portable goal.
-A short walk to the ice and a change of footwear later, and she was home.
-She pushed off and picked up speed, circling the lake and reacclimating to her old legs.
-After the first trip around the ice, she reversed with a sharp mohawk turn, transitioning to a backwards skate, effortlessly carving an arc around about a quarter of the lake before another crisp transition back.
+Skates around the neck, equipment bag on her shoulder, portable goal in one arm.
+A short walk to the ice and change of footwear later, and Alicia was home.
+She pushed off and picked up speed, dragging the goal into position at the far end before circling the lake and reacclimating to her old legs.
+After the first trip around the ice, she reversed with a sharp mohawk turn, transitioning to a backwards skate and carved a wide, graceful arc around a quarter of the lake's circumference before another crisp transition back.
 Several minutes passed as she remembered and wallowed in the feeling of confidence.
-The ex-Division II athlete didn't need to warm up - she did it because she enjoyed it.
+The ex-Division II athlete didn't need to warm up; she just enjoyed it.

 It was someone else's first.

-Under the street and parking lights of Woodcutter Park, Alicia skated back to the pile and dug another puck out.
-She spun around, and exited the player's box in the third period of the Hart County 12-and-under rec league hockey finals.
+Under the bright lights of Woodcutter Park, Alicia skated back to the pile and dug out another puck.
+She spun around, and exited the player's box in the third period of the Hart County 12-and-under rec league finals.
 If it were a movie, she'd have called it contrived: a three-goal comeback bringing the game even at six apiece with less than 20 seconds left in regulation.
-Coach had called out the play, but he was wasting his breath.
+Coach called out the play, but he was wasting his breath.
 Nicole called it first: get her the puck and clear the skies.
 Everyone else just needed to show up for the pizza party.

-The blonde forward hit the ice first as usual.
-Her team–what were we called?–had possession.
+As usual, Nicole hit the ice first with Alicia close behind.
+Their teamwhat were we called?had possession.
 A girl named Clara or Kara caught a glimpse of the ace and reflexively made the suicide pass into traffic to the one player who could receive it–and she didn't.
-Nicole slipped by the left winger only to get cleared out by an oncoming defender, who slammed into the star player just as Nicole's stick made contact with the puck, sending both girls sliding away across the ice and out of play.
+Nicole slipped by the left winger only to get cleared out by an oncoming defender, who slammed into Nicole just as her stick made contact with the puck, sending both girls sliding across the ice and out of play.
 Nobody else was close.
 Alicia smashed through the player her teammate had deftly avoided and handled the puck for the first time the whole tournament.

 "Double-vision!"

-Oh thank you thank you thank you, thought Alicia, hearing her rescuer's voice racing in from behind her as she breathed a sigh of relief.
+Oh thank you thank you thank you, thought Alicia, breathing a sigh of relief as her rescuer raced up behind her.

 "Hey!
-Park closes an hour before sundown!" came a voice from a rolled-down window.
+Park closes an hour before sundown!" came a voice from a rolled-down police car window.

 Practice over, I guess, thought the former hockey player.
 So ended the short, brilliant flight of the Shooting Stars.